phillipsj/phillipsj/input/posts/docker-base-image-for-eks-tools.md

 ---
 # Docker base image for EKS tools

-I have an idea floating around to make workign with EKS extremely easy withing a team.
+I have an idea floating around to make working with EKS extremely easy withing a team.
 AWS uses the [Heptio Authenticator](https://github.com/heptio/authenticator) to wire up your AWS Credentials and IAM roles with [Kubectl](https://kubernetes.io/docs/reference/kubectl/overview/).
 What makes this really cool is that the Kube config is extremely generic.
 This means that your team can share a single copy of the Kube config letting AWS determine permissions on your Kuberentes cluster.

 Since this config can be shared across a whole team, it makes sense to me to build a container with the base tools available.
 Then a team can build an image that has their Kube config baked in and push that to a private docker repository.
 Then all a user needs to do is inject the AWS credentials they want to use and they have an environment that is ready to go and consistent across a team.